Organisation: | Copyright (C) 2008-2021 Olivier Boudeville |

 -q or --quiet: be specifically quiet, just listing matches

--f or --filenames-only: display only filenames, not also the matched patterns, and if there are multiple matches in the same file, its filename will be output only once (implies quiet)
+-f or --filenames-only: display only filenames, not also the matched patterns, and if there are multiple matches in the same file, displays its filename only once (implies quiet); typically useful in scripts

 -i or --insensitive: perform case-insensitive searches in the content of files, and also when filtering any filenames